David Yakimischak is an Independent CTO at Moore-Gate Technology.

-Yak started his career in Toronto, working at Merrill Lynch and then Dow Jones Telerate, where he took on roles in IT and product management.
-In 1992 he relocated to the United States where he worked on the team that brought content like The Wall Street Journal to the Internet.
+Yakimischak has been in the IT and healthcare fields for over 30 years.
+He started his career in Toronto, working at Merrill Lynch and then Dow Jones Telerate, where he took on roles in IT and product management.
+In 1992, he relocated to the United States where he worked on the team that brought content like The Wall Street Journal to the Internet.

-In 1999, he became Chief Technology Officer of MedicaLogic Medscape and was part of the senior management team that successfully IPO’d the company.
-After selling the MedicaLogic assets to General Electric (to become Centricity) and the Medscape assets to WebMD, David joined Surescripts in 2006 as its first Chief Technology Officer.
+In 1999, Yakimischak became CTO of MedicaLogic Medscape and was part of the senior management team that successfully IPO’d the company.
+After selling the MedicaLogic assets to General Electric (to become Centricity) and the Medscape assets to WebMD, he joined Surescripts in 2006 as its first Chief Technology Officer.
 From 100,000 prescriptions per month, the system he built now handles over 10 million prescriptions per day.
 He was also responsible for Product Management, Customer Support, Implementation and Certification, Technical Operations and Information Security.

-After a merger with RxHub in 2008, David became Chief Quality Officer and took on the responsibility of defining and running its clinical quality program.
-In 2012, Yak became General Manager for the core e-prescribing business and led it to double-digit growth in revenue and profit each year.
+After a merger with RxHub in 2008, Yakimischak became Chief Quality Officer and took on the responsibility of defining and running its clinical quality program.
+In 2012, he became General Manager for the core e-prescribing business and led it to double-digit growth in revenue and profit each year.

-David holds a BA in Computer Science from the University of Toronto and an MBA from Johns Hopkins University.
-He mentors graduate students at Columbia University in New York and was a founding member of the CTO Club of New York.
+Yakimischak holds a B.A. in Computer Science from the University of Toronto and an M.B.A. from Johns Hopkins University.
+He is a founding member of the CTO Club of New York.